Karine Bakhoum

 Karine Bakhoum is a restaurant public relations consultant.
 She has also appeared many times as a judge on the Food Network television show Iron Chef America.

 Career

 Karine Bakhoum is an active NAACP member specialized in lifestyle, hospitality public relations, consulting and media networking.

+Bakhoum has appeared on culinary reality television shows including Iron Chef America, Unique Eats, and Worst Cooks in America.